ataias/LedgerToTaskjuggler/README.md

 - `LEVEL`: passed as is to `hledger`.
 You can use `-2`, `-3`, `-4` or similar depending on the max level you want to use in the conversion.

 The output will be the bookings in the standard output.

+## Notes
+- The time is not preserved on the taskjuggler booking.
+Right now it hard-codes the start at `9:00` and adds bookings from there
+- Hard-coded Overtime 1 for all entries